Since | 19.0 |

 Import as Single Value

-A space-separated list of attribute names/patterns specifying which SOP attributes to import into USD as primvars with Constant
+A space-separated list of attribute names/patterns specifying the SOP attributes to import into USD as primvars with Constant

 interpolation and a single value for the whole primitive, regardless of whether the SOP geometry attribute is a point, primitive, or vertex attribute.
 If multiple values could be chosen for a particular USD primitive, the importer chooses the first value it encounters.